-The new year has begun and we are entering it with full force, having prepared for you 5 trends in graphic design that will inspire you.
-But since we like the design to be not only beautiful, but also functional, we decided to present you 5 more trends affecting UX design.
+The New Year has begun and we are entering it with full force, having prepared for you 5 trends in graphic design that will inspire you.
+But since we like the design not to be only beautiful, but also functional, we’ve decided to present you 5 more trends affecting UX design.

 5 trends in Graphic Design

 Last year, 2021, many artists turned inward, went out into nature and indulged in pastel colors and gentle gradients.
 According to Shutterstock and 99designs 2022 promises to break all design rules with unpredictable and bold looks.